 The two color wells represent what you have currently set as your stroke color (outer circle) and fill (inner circle).
 You can tell which color well is currently selected by the light blue outline that appears around the edges.
 You can click on a color well to select it, or use keyboard shortcut ‘shift-x’.
 Clicking on the small circle below allows you to quickly switch the color positions, or you can use keyboard shortcut ‘x’.
 If your colors aren't currently set to black and white, you can re-set them by clicking the square box on the bottom left.
 The eye dropper on the bottom right allows you to click on any color in your image, and it will then show up in the currently selected color well.
 Some tools such as the brush do not require both a stroke and fill color option.
 When this is the case only one color well will be present.

 The inspector palette is where the currently selected tools' options are available.

-As you can see in the image to the right, the brush tool's options are currently displayed in the upper portion of the inspector palette.
+As you can see in the image to the right, the paint tool's options are currently displayed in the upper portion of the inspector palette.
 You can modify the brush size, opacity, style of brush as well as open the brush designer.
 Different tools have various settings you can modify, so be sure to play around and experiment with each tool.